 06 of 10

 Many birds are carnivorous, but avoid offering raw meat in any form, including ground meats or meat scraps.
-These foods can spoil very quickly and will grow dangerous bacteria that can kill birds, and they may also attract other undesirable feeder pests such as rodents, raccoons, or bears.
+These foods can spoil very quickly and will grow dangerous bacteria without proper storage.
 Instead, offer fatty protein such as suet to give birds a nutritious and safe option.

 07 of 10